readbeyond/aeneas-benchmark/README.md

     ```

 2. Enter the ``benchmark`` directory:

    ```bash
    $ cd benchmark
    ```

 3. Rename the ``ENVINFO.editme`` file to ``ENVINFO``, and edit it with your system info.

-4. Run the benchmark suite (IMPORTANT: it requires several minutes to complete!):
+4. Run the benchmark suite (it requires several minutes to complete):

    ```bash
    $ python run_benchmark.py --all